Why are your carrots so delicious?

 A few other common questions…

 What if I forget to pick up my share?

 The short answer is: you miss out on your share that week.
 That’s why its so important for you to remember, or to arrange for a friend, neighbor, or relative to come pick up for you at the designated time.
 As part of our social contract between members and the farm, it is the farms obligation to deliver you the share on time to the location you have selected, and it is the members obligation to makes sure the share gets picked up during that specified day and time.
 Forgetting shares, and then calling, texting, and emailing us to arrange for a special pickup has become a huge burden for our farm over the years, and so we are no longer offering that option.
 If your schedule is not conducive to this, and you need more flexibility in your life, we recommend that you forego the CSA share and simply shop at The Farmers’ Stand market when time allows.

 Can I come visit the farm?

 Maybe 🙂 We love our community and want people to come out and see how their food is grown.
 However, we are also a production farm with very few employees, and so we are not staffed appropriately to handle unscheduled visits.
-So, if you would like to come out to the farm, please call or email us to arrange a visit.
+So, if you would like to come out to the farm, please email us to see if we have any availability.
 And because we have delicate plants and livestock on the farm, we request that you leave your dogs at home.
 Thanks for your understanding!